Education PhD

 • Within the School of Education PhD program, social justice is central to our program and course structure.
 Can you address how social justice and diversity issues relate to your potential research focus?
 If you have not had direct experience in this area, please tell us about your aspirations of infusing social justice and diversity scholarship into your potential research focus.

-• Applicant Zoom interviews (After all the applicant's materials are reviewed by committee)
+• Applicant Zoom interviews (select candidates will be invited to interview after all the applicant's materials are reviewed by committee)

 The School of Education admissions committee will review each application, and prior to acceptance, an interview may be required.